AviatrixSystems/Docs/HowTos/controller_ha.rst

 * Controller's VPC should have one or more public subnets, preferrably in different AZs for HA across multiple AZ.

+* Please note that HA is not supported on the Controller if it is deployed behind an ELB as documented `here <https://docs.aviatrix.com/HowTos/controller_ssl_using_elb.html>`_

 * S3 bucket for backups

 Controller HA Details